Maid boils baby to death highlights importance of not ignoring red flags

 We have all heard scary maid stories before but this maid boils baby case will shock you.
 Read on for the full story!

 They say money is the root of all evil.
-In this particularly shocking case, money matters appear to have caused a Bulawayo maid to boil her employer’s three-month-old baby to death.
+In this particularly shocking case, money matters appear to have caused a maid in South Africa to boil her employer’s three-month-old baby to death.

 The maid, Nokuthula Nyathi, from Zimbabwe, reportedly carried out the cruel act of boiling the baby to death when she failed to get her salary on time.